Kids love to make pipe cleaner crafts like this easy bunny craft with pipe cleaners and wooden beads.

 How to Make a Pipe Cleaner Bunny with Wooden Beads

-Follow the simple step-by-step directions below to make this easy bunny craft for preschoolers and kids of all ages!
-Repeat as needed to make multiple wooden bead bunnies.
+Follow the simple step-by-step directions below to make this easy bunny craft for or with preschoolers and kids of all ages.
+Repeat steps as needed to make multiple wooden bead bunnies.

-If you would like to make colored wooden bead bunny crafts, hop over to learn how to color wooden beads using three different methods!
+And if you would like to make colored wooden bead bunny crafts, hop over to learn how to color wooden beads using three different coloring methods.
+You might also enjoy this list of Easter art projects and painting ideas for kids.

 Wooden Bead Bunny Craft Supplies